The Dremel multitool is arguably the most popular tool in the arsenal of any DIY enthusiast or woodworker.

-In addition to their rotary tools, Dremel also makes hot glue guns, butane tools, scroll saws, and a couple of other unique tools, accessories, and attachments.
+In addition to their rotary power tools, Dremel also makes hot glue guns, butane tools, scroll saws, and a couple of other unique power tools, accessories, and attachments.

 You can categorize their entire catalog into two primary segments, Compact Tool Systems, and Benchtop Tool Systems.

 Cutting metal with a Dremel can feel a bit troublesome at first, but after a couple of tries, you will easily get the hang of it.

 This versatile tool is extremely handy at cutting through a wide variety of materials.
 So, cutting through thin metal sheets or aluminum is not all that difficult.

 We hope our complete guide about cutting metal with a Dremel was easy for you to follow and replicate.

 Stay with us for more valuable articles.
 Good luck!

 Our Other Rechorse:

 - Types of Soldering Flux